The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review

 Misinformation interventions can have different objectives.
 One of these objectives is to strengthen media literacy.
-In these types of intervention, concrete assistance in the form of indicators, for example, is typical.
-By \textit{showing indicators} that support users in evaluating content, the aim is to achieve a learning effect.
-Fifteen interventions correspond to this intervention design (including 6 as stand-alone intervention; 14 publications), for example by showing how old a video actually is \citep{sherman_designing_2021} or by highlighting words in the text that were particularly relevant for automatic detection as misleading \citep{ayoub_combat_2021}.
+In these types of interventions, concrete assistance in the form of indicators, for example, is typical.
+By \textit{showing indicators} {that support users in evaluating the credibility of content, the aim is to achieve a learning effect.} {Thirty-three} interventions correspond to this intervention design (including {7} as stand-alone intervention; {31} publications), for example by showing how old a video actually is \citep{sherman_designing_2021} or by deriving words in the text that were particularly relevant for automatic detection as misleading \citep{ayoub_combat_2021}.
 Other intervention designs of this type compile more generic tips that users can apply to detect misleading content \citep{domgaard_combating_2021,guess_digital_2020,hameleers_separating_2022}. {Research on indicators for misinformation, for instance, from the perspective of journalists as annotators \citep{zhang_structured_2018}, can be considered a significant foundation to inform indicator-based interventions.} This intervention design is especially relevant, as studies have shown that users prefer transparent approaches where there is a potential learning effect \citep{kirchner_countering_2020}.
-However, in contrast to transparently showing indicators for misleading content, 26 interventions take a contrarian approach by assigning \textit{binary labels} to contents (including 10 stand-alone interventions; 22 publications).
-This can be implemented, for example, by tagging a content with a true or false tag, or thumbs up, thumbs down \citep{barua_f-nad_2019}.
-Other interventions give a probability in percent that a content is misleading \citep{khivasara_fake_2020}, and thus extend the framework of binary labels with richer information or provide more nuanced labels e.g., using traffic light colors.
-Often, these labels have in common, that they do not provide a transparent explanation.
+However, in contrast to { showing indicators for misleading content in a nuanced way, {44} interventions take the approach of assigning \textit{(binary) labels} to contents (including {11} stand-alone interventions; {37} publications).
+This can be implemented, for example, by tagging content with a true or false tag, or thumbs up, thumbs down \citep{barua_f-nad_2019}.
+Other interventions give a probability in percent that content is misleading \citep{khivasara_fake_2020}, and thus extend the framework of binary labels with richer information or provide more nuanced labels e.g., using traffic light colors.
+Often, these labels have in common that they do not provide a transparent explanation.
 However, binary and more nuanced labels do not, per definition, rule out a user-centered approach as they may be sensibly combined with explanations and can be applied for simplification of a complex underlying rating system.}